-The assassination of Lumumba led to a destabilisation of the region which still continues.
+The Patrice Lumumba assassination led to a destabilisation of the region which still continues.

 Lumumba Under Arrest

-In 1999, Ludo De Witte, a sociologist, published “The Assassination of Lumumba”, an investigation into the toppling of Lumumba’s government and exposing, for the first time, those responsible for his arrest, assassination and the horrific attempt at covering up the crime.
+In 1999, Ludo De Witte, a sociologist, published “The Assassination of Lumumba”, an investigation into the toppling of Lumumba’s government and exposing, for the first time, those responsible for the Patrice Lumumba assassination and the horrific attempt at covering up the crime.
 Lumumba and his allies, Maurice Mpolo and Joseph Okito, were executed by a firing squad in a forest in the Katanga region on the orders of Belgian officials aided and abetted by the CIA.

-Later, in an attempt to wipe out all traces of the crime, Lumumba’s body was exhumed from a shallow grave by Belgian police commissioner, Gerard Soete and his brother.
+Later, in an attempt to wipe out all traces of the Patrice Lumumba assassination, his body was exhumed from a shallow grave by Belgian police commissioner, Gerard Soete and his brother.
 The bodies were hacked up and dissolved in sulphuric acid.
 What the two men could not dispose of this way they set alight.
 But Soete kept souvenirs of the cover-up: two of Lumumba’s teeth, one of his fingers as well as the bullets that ripped through his body.